LukaszStankiewicz/Agent-based-model-of-natural-meritocracy/README.md

 > save_multi_sims(iterations=10)

-The model will be run number of times defined by the 'iteration' parameter and the final outcomes will be saved automatically, with file name that encodes all the parameters of the model.
+The model will be run number of times defined by the 'iteration' argument and the final outcomes will be saved automatically, with file name that encodes all the parameters of the model.

 In order to load the saved outcomes as a numpy array, use function: